The Bash Street Kids: Smiffy

-Scotty ("Spotty")
+Scotty

 James Scott Cameron (formerly nicknamed Spotty, now nicknamed Scotty) is a short boy who wears a blue collared jersey and an extremely long, striped tie.
 He is proud and protective of the 976 black spots covering his face, fending off any attempts to remove them.
 Teacher sees him as the mouthiest of the kids; in Singled Out and feature-length strips, he interrupts the lessons with comments.
 Scotty is sarcastic, conceited and protective about his masculinity and height.
 Like Danny he dislikes Dennis the Menace, especially after Dennis menaces him during the latter's 50th-birthday party.
 In the academy makeover, Scotty's spots and aggressive, sarcastic nature are gone.
 In late 2021 Scotty declared that he was tired of being defined solely by his spots, leading the other kids to help him choose the new nickname Scotty, taken from his middle name Scott.

 Wilfrid

-Wilfrid John Wimble is the smallest and quietest of the Bash Street Kids, and has social anxiety, his thoughts hidden behind a green jumper going up to his nose.
+Wilfrid Wimble is the smallest and quietest of the Bash Street Kids, and has social anxiety, his thoughts hidden behind a green jumper going up to his nose.
 He loves turtles, and resembles a tortoise; his neck is never seen, because when he removes his jumper his vest is just as high.

 He is often simply present in the stories, speaking only occasionally.
 Unlike 'Erbert, most of Wilfrid's mischief is intentional.
 He hangs around most often with Spotty and 'Erbert and, occasionally, Sidney.
 In the academy storyline Wilfrid apparently has a large chin under his jersey, but it is prosthetic and he pulls it off.

 Cuthbert

 Cuthbert Jason Cringeworthy, the brightest student in the class, is a teacher's pet and has a name for every letter of the alphabet.
 First appearing in 1972, he resembles a miniature Teacher (a play on the D. C. Thomson comic tradition that pets resemble their owners, like Dennis the Menace and Gnasher) and Walter the Softy from Dennis the Menace.
 The first thing Danny said about Cuthbert was, "He reminds me of someone I don't particularly like".
 His character has evolved slightly; although he still swots and is as bright as ever, particularly in longer strips by Mike Pearse and Kev F. Sutherland he is one of the gang (unlike earlier strips, where he seemed to dislike the other kids) and sometimes comes up with intelligent ideas to help their cause or save the school.
-Cuthbert wants to be like the other kids, but although he is liked he does not quite fit in.
-The school janitor observes that he will never make any friends.
+Cuthbert wants to be like the other kids, but although he is liked he did not quite fit in, but this has now changed, for example Cuthbert recently devised a clever scheme to get the other kids out of class detention, so he could have fun with them all at the local playground after school.
 Cuthbert is the only kid who wears the school uniform and turns in homework.
 A school-dance strip hints at a crush on Toots, but she quickly rejects him.
-Cuthbert appears in the fewest strips of all the characters.